 Factory vs Job Site Finishes

-I want to thank Randy Pittard, owner of Bentwood Luxury Kitchens and Todd Henson for allowing Ken and I to spend a few days at the factory to see first-hand the process of creating a superior quality factory finish and why the finishing process is vital to ensuring the durability of your cabinetry.
-We also want you to know what to expect if you have a local custom shop build your cabinets and paint them in your home.
-We’re going to outline the process and the 7 essential questions you should be asking your contractor/designer when making crucial cabinet-purchasing decisions.
+If you ever want the opportunity to see first-hand the process of creating a superior quality factory finish and why the finishing process is vital to ensuring the durability of your cabinetry, we would love the opportunity to show you.
+We think it is important for you to know what to expect in order to make an educated decision and understand the difference between a lifelong factory finish vs a shop that builds your cabinets and paints them on site at your home.
+Here we outline the process and the 7 essential questions you should be asking your contractor/designer when making crucial cabinet-purchasing decisions.

-The photos you see below are from a homeowner whose kitchen was shop built and field painted.
-It is only about 5 years old.
+The photos you see below are from a homeowner whose kitchen was shop built and field painted in their home.
+Their kitchen is only 5 years old.
 They allowed us to take these photos when they consulted us regarding what needed to be done to fix their kitchen.
-It happens to be a spectacularly designed kitchen in a fabulous home.
+It happens to be a spectacularly designed kitchen in a fabulous Long Island home.
 However, the paint is chipping… not an uncommon situation with on-site painted finishes… but nonetheless, the homeowner didn’t realize that their kitchen would require ongoing maintenance.
 They only have two real options: (1) They can sand their kitchen down to raw wood and repaint it; OR, (2) They can replace it with custom cabinetry that is factory finished and warrantied for life.

 When planning your kitchen, the durability of the finish is an important consideration, especially if you don’t want the inconvenience of having to maintain it every couple of years and having to endure the sanding, dust, paint smell, and general household intrusion.
 If you are purchasing custom cabinetry, here are 7 questions you should be asking your contractor, designer, or cabinetmaker.